JoergR75/amd-therock-7.14-pytorch-docker-cdna-rdna-automated-deployment/README.md

 This repository provides a fully automated, non-interactive deployment environment for AMD GPU software development targeting AI and HPC workloads on Ubuntu **22.04**, **24.04**, and **26.04**.
 The setup is centered on AMD **TheRock 7.14** Preview and the latest stable PyTorch release.

 At the platform layer, the script installs the AMD GPU kernel driver (`amdgpu-dkms`) **version 31.40.0** directly from AMD's official APT repository by automatically configuring the repository signing key and package source before installing the DKMS package.
 Using DKMS ensures the kernel driver is automatically rebuilt when the Linux kernel is updated, providing reliable compatibility across supported Ubuntu releases.
 The deployment then installs the **TheRock 7.14 Preview** runtime, including HIP support.
-The environment is designed to support a broad range of AMD accelerators and graphics architectures, including CDNA1, CDNA2, CDNA3, CDNA4, RDNA3, RDNA4 GPUs, and Strix APUs.
+The environment is designed to support RDNA4 GPUs.
 The deployment also configures the required system permissions (`video`, `render`, `sudo`) and installs kernel headers necessary for compiling GPU-accelerated native extensions.

 For the AI framework layer, the script installs PyTorch 2.12 Stable using TheRock 7.14 wheels from the official PyTorch ROCm nightly repository.
 This enables access to the latest HIP runtime capabilities, compiler optimizations, and kernel fusion features.
 The environment is complemented with widely used AI and data-processing libraries, including Transformers, Accelerate, Diffusers, Datasets, and SentencePiece, together with the required Python build tooling for immediate development, testing, benchmarking, and profiling of modern LLM, diffusion, and distributed workloads.